mhoban/rainbow_bridge/README.md

 <small>**`--no-tree`**</small>: Skip creation of phylogenetic tree.
 <small>**`--optimize-tree`**</small>: Attempt to optimize tree inference.
 This may take a long time, particularly if there are many zOTU sequences.

+# Useful examples and tips

-# Downloading the NCBI BLAST nucleotide database
+## Downloading the NCBI BLAST nucleotide database
 Unless you pass the `--skip-blast` option, you'll need to provide a path to a local GenBank nucleotide (nt) and/or your custom BLAST database.
 To download the NCBI nucleotide database locally, follow the steps below:

 1. Download the official [BLAST+ container](https://github.com/ncbi/blast_plus_docs#show-blast-databases-available-for-download-from-ncbi) with Singularity: